-Cross the road (with care) and almost opposite continue up Holbeck Road with a large red brick building on your right (Fans of the TV series 'The Royal' might recognise this as the hospital).
+Cross the road (with care) and almost opposite continue up Holbeck Road with a large red brick building (Red Court) [#9] on your right.
 At the 2nd turning on the right (crossroads), TR onto Holbeck Hill [no sign] (do not continue up Holbeck Road) and continue SO along Holbeck Hill towards the church steeple/spire in the distance.
 Continue onto West Street towards the church steeple/spire to the junction with Ramshill Road.
 TR and cross the junction with Albion Road.
 Continue downhill.
 At the next signal-controlled junction where there are pedestrian railings, use the double pedestrian crossing.
 Before continuing straight ahead over the bridge, there is a stone drinking fountain (disused) under a red and white painted gothic style arch on your right.